luisschwab/ferrugem/README.md

 ## les contributions

-First of all, _merci beaucoup_ for considering participating to this joke, the French government will thank you later!
-Feel free to throw in a few identifiers here and there, and open a pull-request against the `principale` (French for `main`) branch.
+First of all, _muito obrigado_ for considering participating to this joke, the Brazilian government will thank you later!
+Feel free to throw in a few identifiers here and there, and open a pull-request against the `mestre` (Portuguese for `master`) branch.

-Please don't introduce swear words, though: we will not excuse your French.

 ## but why would you do zat